freenas/freenas-docs/userguide/intro.rst

 U3
 ~~

+* When compatible hardware is connected, the :guilabel:`Multipaths` page has been added to the
+  :menuselection:`Storage`
+  menu.

 * The :guilabel:`shadow_copy_zfs` VFS object has replaced the :guilabel:`shadow_copy_test` object in :menuselection:`Sharing --> Windows (SMB) Shares --> ADD --> ADVANCED MODE`.